nearform/mira/docs/config/README.md

         "value": "BAR"
       }
     ```
-* `stages` - the ordered list of stages where Code Pipeline will deploy the application.
+* `stages` - An ordered list of stages where Code Pipeline will deploy the application.
 Stage is described by 3 properties:
-    * `target` - name of the account used as a target account for the application deployment.
+    * `target` - Name of the account used as a target account for the application deployment (e.g. staging).
-    * `withDomain` - boolean that specifies if application supports custom domain __NB domain usage to follow in upcoming releases.__.
+    * `withDomain` - A boolean that specifies if the application supports a custom domain. __NB domain usage to follow in upcoming releases.__.
-    * `requireManualApproval` - boolean that specifies if manual approval is needed in the pipeline before continuing deployment.
+    * `requireManualApproval` - A boolean that specifies if manual approval is needed in the pipeline before continuing deployment.

 ## Domain